 - 6.1 This section outlines our policy in relation to the remuneration of our lowest-paid employees.
-We define our lowest paid employees as those paid on the lowest grade, that is Band 1, of the Council's pay and grading structure, currently starting at £16,969 per annum. - 6.2 In setting pay levels and determining any pay award, we take into account the needs of our lowest paid employees.
-For example, we pay a minimum of £5.00 per hour for apprentices rather than the minimum national hourly rate of £3.70
+We define our lowest paid employees as those paid on the lowest grade, that is Band 1, of the Council's pay and grading structure, currently starting at £17,863 per annum. - 6.2 In setting pay levels and determining any pay award, we take into account the needs of our lowest paid employees.
+For example, we pay a minimum of £5.00 per hour for apprentices rather than the minimum national hourly rate of £3.90

-We also pay above the National Minimum Wage, the National Living Wage and above the UK Living Wage (for outside London) at the bottom of our pay scale.
+We also pay above the National Minimum Wage (the Government's minimum rate for under 25's), the National Living Wage (the Government's minimum rate for over 25's) and above the Real Living Wage (for outside London) at the bottom of our pay scale.